Thanatisia/SharedSpace/Docs/Programming/Languages/Rust/Libraries/built-in/std.md

                 + The program will compile but you'll get a warning
                 - Rust warns that you havent used the `enum.Result` value returned from the function,
                     + indicating that the program has not handled a possible error
+    - `.unwrap()` : Unwrap the result object to obtain the string result
+        - Return
+            - res_str : The obtained string in the Result
+                + Type: String
 - String
     - `::new()` : Initialize a new String variable/object
         - Return
             - str_variable : Return the initialized String object instance
                 + Type: String
+    - `::from_utf8(vec)` : Converts a vector of bytes into a String, returning as a Result<String, FromUtf8Error> object to be unwrapped for use
+        - Parameter Signature/Headers
+            - vec : Pass the target vector of type bytes (u8 etc) that you wish to convert into a string
+                + Type: Vec<u8>
+        - Return
+            - res : The converted vector of bytes packed into a string to be unwrapped
+                + Type: Result<String, FromUtf8Error>
     - `.cmp(&variable)` : Compare the string value with another string value
         - Return
             - cmp_result: The comparison result - Less if the string is less than the target, More if the string is more than the target, Equal if the string is equals to the target